 How does Ultomiris work?

-Ultomiris contains an antibody that is injected into the bloodstream and that inhibits a protein called C5, a member of the complement system.
-The complement system is part of the immune system and is thought to be implicated in neurodegeneration in ALS.
+Ultomiris contains an antibody that is injected into the bloodstream and that stops a complement protein called C5, thereby blocking the activation of the complement cascade.

 Ultomiris in clinical trials